-Real Estate Contract Options in Washington
+Real Estate Contract Options in My State

-By Judy Malmon, J.D. | Last updated on January 27, 2023
+By Judy Malmon, J.D. | Reviewed by John Devendorf, Esq., Canaan Suitt, J.D. | Last updated on March 5, 2026

 • There are no origination fees or closing costs, which can save thousands of dollars

-• The process is quicker, simpler and more flexible than bank financing
+• The process is quicker, simpler, and more flexible than bank financing

-• Interest can be deducted like mortgage interest
+• Interest is tax-deductible, like mortgage interest

 • Having a direct relationship with the seller allows for flexible negotiation on terms like price, payment schedule, pre-payment options, title encumbrances, and improvements